castlewong/castlewong/GIT notes.md

 `vi <filename>`

 This will open the file in the vi editor.
-Press "i" to enter insert mode, make your changes to the text file using the keyboard.
-When you're done editing, press "Esc" to exit insert mode.
-To save changes, type ":w" and hit enter.
-To exit vi, type ":q" and hit enter.
-If there are unsaved changes, you can type ":q!" and hit enter to exit without saving.
+Press `i` to enter insert mode, make your changes to the text file using the keyboard.
+When you're done editing, press **Esc** to exit insert mode.
+To save changes, type `:w` and hit enter.
+To exit vi, type `:q` and hit enter.
+Or just input `:wq` to save and exit.
+If there are unsaved changes, you can type `:q!` and hit enter to exit without saving.
+The bottom line shows status of the present, and you can input some command to operate the file you're editting.
+This is the beauty of pure-keyboarding opreating, I want to learn master vim now.

 3.  emacs: